uvaio/website/README.md

 ## Description

 Informational webpage and visualiation to explore the dataset of the archaeological finds of the north / southline ([below the surface project](https://belowthesurface.amsterdam/en)) and organize the collection of content in new ways.
 Project structure built with [SvelteKit](https://kit.svelte.dev) and charts created with [Chart.js](https://www.chartjs.org).
+Any content from Below the Surface belong to the original copyright holders.
+Any data used is publically avaiable and can be downloaded from the original project website.

 ## Install